|Spiral galaxy in Coma Cluster [Courtesy NASA]

 - In August 2011, a team of Australian and British geologists published their discovery of fossilized, single-cell organisms, 3.4 billion years old, near the Strelley Pool rock formation in Western Australia.
 This confirms the prevailing view that life evolved on earth surprisingly soon after the end (3.85 billion years ago) of a period of heavy bombardment of meteorites, which would have sterilized the earth's surface of any living organisms.
 These structures look entirely like living cells -- some are in clusters that appear to have been in the process of cell division [Wade2011b].
 In November 2013, one of this team and some other researchers found well-preserved remnants of a complex ecosystem in a rock layer 3.5 billion years old [SD2013g].

-- In a startling new development, in October 2015 geochemists at the University of California, Los Angeles announced evidence that life very likely existed 4.1 billion years ago on earth, which is at least 300 million years earlier than the previous research consensus.
+- In October 2015 geochemists at the University of California, Los Angeles announced evidence that life very likely existed 4.1 billion years ago on earth, which is at least 300 million years earlier than the previous research consensus.
 The research consisted of studying 10,000 zircon crystals from the Jack Hills area of Western Australia.
 Zircons, which are related to the synthetic cubic zirconium that is used for imitation diamond, are extremely durable and virtually impermeable, so that material trapped inside them constitutes a very reliable picture of the environment when they formed.
 One of these zircons contained graphite (carbon) in two locations.
 These carbon dots had a ratio of carbon-12 to carbon-13 that is a characteristic signature of photosynthetic life.
 Researchers are very confident that this carbon is at least 4.1 billion years old, because the zircon that contains them is that old, based on careful measurements of its uranium-to-lead ratio [SD2015c].

 What is the impact on the larger theory of evolution?